OnsenUI/OnsenUI/README.md

 ## Developing your app

-[Monaca IDE](http://monaca.mobi) makes it super easy to create OnsenUI project, but if you want to use other IDE, we provide a template in **app** folder for you to get started.
+[Monaca IDE](http://monaca.mobi) makes it super easy to create OnsenUI project, but if you want to use other IDEs, we provide a template in **app** folder for you to get started.

+* Running the app by running the script

+        scripts/web-server.js

+* Then navigate your browser to [http://localhost:8000/app/](http://localhost:8000/app/)

 ## Documentation
 See the current [Onsen UI docs].